cjohansson/milstian-internet-framework/docs/ISSUES.md

 ## General

+* Create a TOML configuration parser
+* Create a command-line parser
 * Create a session handling framework
 * Create a template engine framework
 * Create a cache engine framework